Current state of the Pacific and Indian oceans

 Indian Ocean Dipole outlooks

-Cloudiness near the Date Line has been below average for March to date, but was above average for much of February.
+Cloudiness near the Date Line has been below average since late February.

 Equatorial cloudiness near the Date Line typically increases during El Niño (negative OLR anomalies) and decreases during La Niña (positive OLR anomalies).

-Trade winds for the 5 days ending 11 March were near average across the equatorial Pacific.
+Trade winds for the 5 days ending 6 May are near average across the equatorial Pacific.

 During La Niña events, there is a sustained strengthening of the trade winds across much of the tropical Pacific, while during El Niño events there is a sustained weakening, or even reversal, of the trade winds.

-Sea surface temperature (SST) anomalies for February show SSTs were cooler than average in the central and eastern tropical Pacific Ocean.
-Warm anomalies were present across most of the South Pacific south of around 30°S, around the Maritime Continent and across the Philippine Sea, and in parts of the mid-latitudes of the North Pacific.
+Sea surface temperature (SST) anomalies for April show SSTs were slightly cooler than average in the central and eastern tropical Pacific Ocean, although cool anomalies in this region have weakened compared to last month.
+Warm anomalies were present across most of the South Pacific around and south of 30°S, much of the Maritime Continent, to the west of Japan, and from the east of Mexico across the mid-latitudes of the central North Pacific Ocean.

 Sustained positive values of the SOI above +7 typically indicate La Niña while sustained negative values below −7 typically indicate El Niño.
 Values between +7 and −7 generally indicate neutral conditions.